Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: Abstract

 \section{Abstract}

 A well-known feature of overlapping generations economies is that the First Welfare Theorem fails and equilibrium may be inefficient.
-The \textcite{Cass_1972} criterion furnishes a necessary and sufficient condition for efficiency, but does not address the matter of existence of efficient equilibria, and \textcite{CassOkunoZilcha_1979} provide nonexistence examples.
-I develop an algorithm based on successive approximations of a nonstationary, consumption-loan, prone to savings, overlapping generations economy with finite-lived heterogeneous agents to find elements of its set of equilibria as the limit of nested compact sets.
-These compact sets are the result of a backward calculation through equilibrium equations that departs from the set of Pareto optimal equilibria of well-behaved tail economies.
-The equilibria calculated through this algorithm satisfy the \textcite{Cass_1972} criterion and are used to derive the existence results on efficient equilibria.
+The \textcite{Cass_1972} criterion furnishes a necessary and sufficient condition for efficiency, but it does not address the existence of efficient equilibria, and \textcite{CassOkunoZilcha_1979} provide nonexistence examples.
+A closely related question (known as the \textcite{Hahn_1965} problem) deals with the existence of monetary equilibria.
+In this paper, I provide sufficient conditions for the existence of optimal monetary equilibria on consumption-loan, non-stationary overlapping generations economies without durable, dividend-paying assets, cash-in-advance constraints, wealth-transfer mechanisms, or transaction costs.
+Essentially, the economy must be prone to savings.
+Furthermore, I develop an algorithm to find these optimal monetary equilibria as the limit of nested compact sets.
+These compact sets are the result of a backward calculation through equilibrium equations departing from the set of optimal monetary equilibria of well-behaved tail economies.